University

 University of Otago

-Why study Indigenous Development at Otago?
+Why study Indigenous Studies at Otago?

-Environmental sustainability
+environmental sustainability

-Resource management
+resource management

-Policy development
+policy development

-Language revitalisation
+language revitalisation

-Primary health care and preventative medicine
+primary healthcare and preventative medicine

 Career opportunities